null

 HOW TO TREAT DIFFERENT FREQUENCIES OF SOUND

 Developing a game plan for treating annoying sounds of any frequency depends upon what your needs are.
 Do you want to stop sound from traveling from one space to another?
 In that case, you should be thinking about soundproofing.
 Or are you trying to reduce noise and/or improve speech quality inside a space?
 Now we’re talking about acoustics.
-Whether you are hoping to improve the acoustics of a room with fabric wrapped panels or completely soundproof it with mass loaded vinyl, both require different strategies.
+Whether you are hoping to improve the acoustics of a room with one of our acoustic panels or block sound with mass loaded vinyl, both require different strategies.

 Soundproofing